arvydas/boblight/README.md

 # Boblight with BlinkStick support

 This is Boblight repository with BlinkStick support based on [Boblight](https://code.google.com/p/boblight/) source code.
+This source code compiles on Linux, OSX and Windows.

 BlinkStick is a smart USB-Controlled LED Pixel.
 More information about it here: